richardrodgers/resync/README.md

 If one prefers the 'DSL' style of invocation:

+    val bobsFiles = FileIterator("home/bob")
-    builder list changes resources FileIterator "/home/bob" build
+    builder list changes resources bobsFiles build

+### Other Iterators ###

+The project will contain other resource iterators intended for specific software platforms.
+One example (which may be bundled into the library using a compile switch) is an iterator for DSpace repositories.
+With it, one can create ResourceSync documents and files for DSpace collections or entire repositories.

+NB: the DSpace implementation is functional but incomplete.

 ### Limits and Autoscaling ###

-The library enforces certain limits (recommended by the specification) on created artifacts, and transparently provides the mechanisms needed to scale beyond those limits.
+The library enforces certain limits (some recommended by the specification) on created artifacts, and transparently provides the mechanisms needed to scale beyond those limits.

 #### Resource and Change Dump Packages ####